firozanawar/android-interview-questions-by-firoz/README.md

 ### Q: What is key store ?
 How it works ?
 ### Q: What is the difference between and permissions and use-permissions ?
 ### Q: What is sensors ?
 How to get data from all sensors ?
-### Q: What is reflection ? what is getAccess and invoke method ?
 ### Q:: How you save data in Realam ? disadvantegaes of realm ?
-### Q: Transpose the metrixs.
-### Q: Given a string.
-Find the repeated string how many times it has occurred ?
-### Q: Given a string find the integer values in string and find the sum ?
-### Q: given an array find the 3rd and 4th largest element ?
-### Q: What is access modifiers ?
-### Q: Difference between AsyncTask and Thread ?
-### Q: Component of Android ?
-### Q: Difference between comparator and comparable ?
-### Q: Diff b/w ArrayList and Vector ?
 ### Q: What is SOAP ?
 How you worked on SOAP ?
 ### Q: Have you worked on firebase ?
 ### Q: Have you worked on Payment Integration ?